nngrey/Epicodus_grocery_list/README.md

 As a shopper, I want to be able to create more than one list, so that I can organize different shopping trips.

+As a user, I want to be able to create an account and share my lists with other people.